The saying goes, “You never get fired for hiring McCann” (or fill in the name of any other big agency).

 From the agency’s perspective, engaging with you is a B2B transaction.
 If you can’t understand why you matter and why your business is essential to them, you are inevitably going to end up with their second or third line players.
 So the world works.

-Is bigger ever better for an agency?
+Is bigger ever better?

 “If they are handling the titans of my industry, why should they care about me?”